vladsheverda7/JSMastery/README.md

 5. tests - os ised to store UI tests

 ## Usage

 1. After installation, you can run all UI tests from the command line: npm run test:UI it will run only on Chrome
 2. To ge report, the following command can be run npm run report

+## Database

+1. Book and BookDetails relationship: one-to-one.
+One book can have only one BookDetail
+2. Book and Author relationship: one-to-many.
+One author can have several Books
+3. TODO: make many-to-many: Genres to Books.
+1 book can have several genres and vice verse